 One of the things that helped turn me around before I totally burned out was to look prayerfully at the life of Jesus.
 I studied the gospels carefully and learned some things that surprised me because I hadn’t been taught them in church.
 I saw Jesus setting boundaries repeatedly.

 I share the full results of this study into the confident and peace-filled life of Jesus, and which he offers to us in my book Your Best Life In Jesus’ Easy Yoke.
 Here are a few thoughts…

 Jesus had personal needs that he put a priority on — sometimes even over the needs of other people — and he did so without feeling guilty.
-Primarily his personal soul care had to do with separating himself from people to be alone with God, who he called “Abba” (Papa).
-Jesus lived in a rhythm of life that not only kept him free from burn out, but far beyond that, it kept him full of God, full of grace and truth, and therefore ready and able to be compassionate and generous in his response to people, their needs, interruptions, and crisis situations.
+Primarily his personal soul care had to do with separating himself from people to be alone with God, whom he called “Abba” (Papa).
+Jesus lived in a rhythm of life that not only kept him free from burnout, but far beyond that, it kept him full of God, full of grace and truth, and therefore ready and able to be compassionate and generous in his response to people, their needs, interruptions, and crisis situations.

 Unlike many other servants of the Lord, Jesus did not live on the defensive, overextending himself and getting more and more tired and then finally taking a break.
 Instead, Jesus lived on the offensive in dealing with temptation and Satan.
 He was proactive in that he consistently invested in his intimacy with Abba and this gave him energy and focus.
 Because he lived this way he was never in danger of burnout.